flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 and changing `Repository access` to exclude the repo or disabling the global "Automatic Copilot code review" found [here](https://github.com/settings/copilot/features).

-Submissions or changes where most of the code is written by or using AI without any meaningful human input, review, justification or moderation of the code are not allowed.

-Submissions or changes having low-quality AI-generated or AI-assisted code are not allowed.
+Applications containing AI-generated or AI-assisted code, documentation, or other content are not allowed.

-Submissions or changes containing copyrighted, license-incompatible, or ethically questionable code are not allowed.
+Applications or changes containing copyrighted, license-incompatible, or ethically questionable code are not allowed.

 These submissions can be rejected without any further review.

 Repeatedly violating these policies may result in a permanent ban from future submissions and activities.

+Exceptions may be granted for mature, well-maintained projects.

 ## Application ID